discordjs/guide/guide/sharding/README.md

 </branch>

 If you run it, you will notice an output like `[898, 901, 900, 901]`.
-You will be correct in assuming that that's the total number of guilds per shard, which is stored in an array in the Promise.
+You will be correct in assuming that that's the total number of guilds per shard stored in an array in the Promise.
 This probably isn't the ideal output for guild count, so we will need to make use of an array manipulation method, specifically [Array.reduce()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce).

 ::: tip
 It's highly recommended for you to visit [the documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce) to understand how the `reduce()` method works, as you will probably find great use of it in sharding.